Hunger in North Carolina

 Hungry children have trouble concentrating, get more headaches and infections, are more likely to be hospitalized and are less likely to perform well on athletic fields and in classrooms.
 It's simply much harder for children at risk of hunger to thrive.

-Here is a snap shot of hunger in North Carolina in 2011:
+Here is a snap shot of hunger in North Carolina:

 - More than 600,000 children in North Carolina are at risk of hunger and not getting the food they need to lead healthy, active lives.